A-10379

 Plain Language

-Chatbot operators may not provide features that generate outputs encouraging a covered user to keep their chatbot interactions secret, to self-isolate, or to avoid seeking help from licensed professionals or appropriate adults, unless the user has been verified as not a minor.
-This provision targets grooming-adjacent behavior patterns where a chatbot might discourage a minor from disclosing their chatbot use to parents, teachers, or counselors.
-The prohibition applies to minors categorically and to unverified users until age verification is completed.
+Chatbot operators may not provide features that encourage minors (or unverified users) to maintain secrecy about their chatbot interactions, to self-isolate, or to avoid seeking help from licensed professionals or appropriate adults.
+This targets grooming-like behavior patterns where a chatbot might discourage a minor from discussing their AI interactions with parents, teachers, or counselors.
+Permitted for age-verified adults only.

 Statutory Text

 § 1801.
 Prohibition.
-1. Except as otherwise provided for in this article, it shall be unlawful for a chatbot operator to provide unsafe chatbot features to a covered user unless: (a) the covered user is not a covered minor; and (b) the chatbot operator has used methods that are permissible under article forty-five of this chapter and its implementing regulations and any additional regulations promulgated pursuant to this article to determine that the covered user is not a covered minor. § 1800(5)(c): generating outputs that contain encouragement to maintain secrecy about interactions with the advanced chatbot, to self-isolate, or to not seek help from licensed professionals or appropriate adults;
+1. Except as otherwise provided for in this article, it shall be unlawful for a chatbot operator to provide unsafe chatbot features to a covered user unless: (a) the covered user is not a covered minor; and (b) the chatbot operator has used methods that are permissible under article forty-five of this chapter and its implementing regulations and any additional regulations promulgated pursuant to this article to determine that the covered user is not a covered minor. § 1800(5)(c): "Unsafe chatbot features" shall mean one or more advanced chatbot design features that, at any point during a chatbot-user interaction: ... (c) generating outputs that contain encouragement to maintain secrecy about interactions with the advanced chatbot, to self-isolate, or to not seek help from licensed professionals or appropriate adults;

 Gen. Bus.
 Law § 1801(1); § 1800(5)(d)